 The Persians had a long carpet tradition extending back to the Sassanian times.
 Carpets were clearly knotted, comprising a rectangular centre dominated by a medallion and a border which sometimes took the form of several bands of various widths.

-Andalusia, North Africa, Afghanistan, and India made also their own contributions to the richness and quality of the Muslim carpets.
+Andalusia, North Africa, Afghanistan and India made also their own contribution to the richness and quality of the oriental carpets.
 Within the Islamic world, particularly fine samples were collected in royal palaces.
 In the glory of this art, the traditional tale of Al’a al-Din’s flying carpet was born.

-But of course, there was trade—arguably the greatest the world had known.
+Further more there was trade—arguably the greatest the world had known.
 Silk, spices, ceramics, pearls, crystal ewers and precious metals arrived in Venice from the East, and of course, carpets.
-They were brought to Europe from the Far East and, being too valuable to place on the ground, they were used to cover furniture or hang on walls.
+They were brought to Europe from the Far East and, being too valuable to be placed on the ground, they were used to cover furniture or hang on walls.
 In addition to the historical facts, the paintings made in the late medieval period give considerable information on how and where the oriental carpets were used and how they were regarded.